openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    selfie captured in real-time against the selfie captured during registration may be sufficient for some use cases - but not for others.
-Edge authentication, where the native or a 3rd party biometric sensor and/or matcher is used, is inherently lower assurance than in-person authentication where the relying party’s biometric sensor and matcher are used and where the relying party can determine quality and match thresholds.
+Edge authentication, where the native or a 3rd party biometric sensor and/or matcher is used, is inherently lower assurance than in-person authentication where the relying party's biometric sensor and matcher are used and where the relying party can determine quality and match thresholds.

    The EU Digital Identity Wallet legislation, for example, calls for Level of Assurance HIGH for User